energywebfoundation/ocn-node/examples/README.md

 Now that we know where to send our credentials, we can open the `POST credentials` request in the credentials directory.
 Again, we should change the `Authorization` header to our `TOKEN_A`.
-This request contains a JSON body, as we our sending our own credentials to the OCN client.
-This includes the token that the OCN client should use to authorize itself on *our* server, should it need to forward a request to us from a CPO (i.e. the CPO is pushing session or location updates to us).
+This request contains a JSON body, as we our sending our own credentials to the OCN Node.
+This includes the token that the OCN Node should use to authorize itself on *our* server, should it need to forward a request to us from a CPO (i.e. the CPO is pushing session or location updates to us).
 For now, the test CPO backend does not do this, so it is not so important.
-We also provide a url to our versions endpoint, such that the OCN client can go through the same process we just did, in finding a common OCPI version and obtaining a list of the endpoints we have.
+We also provide a url to our versions endpoint, such that the OCN Node can go through the same process we just did, in finding a common OCPI version and obtaining a list of the endpoints we have.
 Lastly, we describe the roles that we employ.
 Notice how this is an array.
 OCPI 2.2 adds the ability for a platform operating multiple roles to communicate on a single OCPI connection.
 Therefore a platform that is both an EMSP and CPO needs not register twice.

 Go ahead and send the request once the proper `Authorization` header has been set.

-You should see the OCN client's credentials returned to you.
-There is a new token in the body: this is what's known as `CREDENTIALS_TOKEN_C` and will allow you to authorize any subsequent OCPI requests you make to your OCN client.
+You should see the OCN Node's credentials returned to you.
+There is a new token in the body: this is what's known as `CREDENTIALS_TOKEN_C` and will allow you to authorize any subsequent OCPI requests you make to your OCN Node.
 The previous token is now discarded and will not be used again, so make sure to save this new token.

 In addition, you should see that there were two requests made to the EMSP server.
-This shows that the OCN client has requested and stored your OCPI module endpoints for future use.
+This shows that the OCN Node has requested and stored your OCPI module endpoints for future use.

-This now completes the registration to the OCN client.
+This now completes the registration to the OCN Node.

 ### 4. Making OCPI requests to a CPO

 #### Requesting location data

-Now that we have registered to our OCN client, we can send requests to one of the registered CPOs on the OCN.
+Now that we have registered to our OCN Node, we can send requests to one of the registered CPOs on the OCN.
 In this request, we wish to fetch a list of the CPO's locations (i.e. charging stations under OCPI terminology).
 To do so, navigate to the `GET locations list` request in the locations directory of the Postman collection.
 Substitute the `CREDENTIALS_TOKEN_C` in the Authorization header and make the request.